• Skip to primary navigation

-PCIe NVMe storage can provide an incredible speed boost to any server but booting from it is not natively supported on some older Dell PowerEdge servers.
+PCIe NVMe storage can provide an incredible speed boost to any server but booting from it is not natively supported on 11th generation Dell PowerEdge servers.

-11th and 12th generation servers like the Dell PowerEdge R710 and R720 are very popular amongst the home lab community and could benefit from a fast boot device.
+11th generation servers like the are very popular amongst the home lab community and could benefit from a fast boot device.

 This procedure should work on any Dell PowerEdge Server that can boot from a USB device.

 Booting from NVMe storage is simple to do.
-In this post I am going to explain how it’s done and show the benchmarks from both a Dell PowerEdge R310 and T320.
+In this post I am going to explain how it’s done and show the benchmarks from a Dell PowerEdge R310.

 Hardware you will need: